ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-12-git-tag-labeling-important-points-in-your-repository.md

 git tag -a <tag_name> -m <The message tag>
 {%- endhighlight -%}

+Don't forget to put quotation marks between your message tag.

 ## Listing and viewing git tags
-Listing and viewing Git tags is a straightforward process that allows you to quickly identify important points in your repository's history To list all tags in your repository, you can use the git tag command without any additional arguments.
+Listing and viewing Git tags is a straightforward process that allows you to quickly identify important points in your repository's history.
+To list all tags in your repository, you can use the `git tag` command without any additional arguments.

 {%- highlight sh -%}
 git tag